AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-static-content-data-reference/r-id-static.md

 ---
-description: Id
+title: Id
+description: Typically, a short and unique identifier, such as a SKU number, possibly with some sort of suffix, such as if a SKU has multiple images or has locale-specific variations.
 solution: Experience Manager
-title: Id
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 818649dd-bcb7-4ff5-9308-6b5dc06f66e1
 ---
 # Id{#id}

 Typically a short and unique identifier, such as a SKU number, possibly with some sort of suffix, such as if a SKU has multiple images or has locale-specific variations.
 May also be a more complex string which looks more like a file path, to support easy retrofitting of web sites with Image Serving.

 >[!NOTE]
 >